Goserelin for prostate cancer (Zoladex ®, Zoladex LA ®, Novgos ®)

 Always let your doctor or nurse know about any side effects you have.
 There are usually ways in which they can be controlled or improved.

 Missing an injection

-Delaying an injection by 2-3 days should not make a great difference.
-But it's important to remember that the benefits of the injections are designed to last either four or 12 weeks, depending on which preparation you are prescribed.
-You should try to have them as regularly as possible.
+If an injection is delayed by 2-3 days, this should not make a great difference.
+But you should try to have your injections as regularly as possible.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having hormonal treatment.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking goserelin.
+Explain you are taking hormonal therapy, and that no one should stop or restart without advice from your cancer doctor.
+Tell them the name of your cancer doctor so they can ask for advice.

 This information has been produced in accordance with the following sources and guidelines:

 NICE clinical guideline 175.
 Prostate cancer: diagnosis and treatment.
 2014.

 If you’d like further information on the sources we use, please feel free to contact us.